zapta/linbus/README.md

 ![](analyzer/doc/analyzer_001.jpg)

-**Proxy** - a small PCB board with two linbus interfaces that connects in series between a linbus master and a linbus slave and can inject signals by modifying selected frames bits on the fly (and recomputing the checksum of the modified frame).
+**Injector** - a small PCB board with two linbus interfaces that connects in series between a linbus master and a linbus slave and can inject signals by modifying selected frames bits on the fly (and recomputing the checksum of the modified frame).
 This allows to hack linbus system by injecting signals from external sources (e.g. emulating a button press).
 As of March 2014 this is still under initial development.

 **Tools** - various useful tools and scripts.